 There are several potential causes of urinary urgency to develop.
 Patients should understand what the causes behind the condition may be.
 This will allow a patient to determine why they might have developed the symptoms.

-When a patient complains about urinary urgency, a doctor will need to determine the cause.
+When a patient complains about urgency, a doctor will need to determine the cause.
 This allows the doctor to provide the patient with a targeted treatment strategy.
-By targeting the underlying causes of urinary urgency, treatment will generally be more successful.
+By targeting the underlying causes, treatment will generally be more successful.

 There are a few differences between the causes in men and women.